Patterns

 CiCuC

-Common noun pattern, usually denoting animals, persons, or other animate beings.
+Common noun pattern, usually denoting animals, persons, or other animate beings who walk on two legs, or more technical terms for other categories of life.

 CiiCoC